Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The monad of continuous valuations

 \begin{deph}[Stochastic order] Let $X$ be a preordered topological space.
 For any two $\nu,\rho\in VX$, we put $\nu\le\rho$ if and only if $\nu(U) \leq \rho(U)$ for any open upper set $U \subseteq X$. \end{deph}

-The stochastic order can be considered the pointwise order of valuations as functionals on the upper open sets.
-If the preorder is trivial, the stochastic order degenerates to the specialization preorder on $VX$, in general it is larger.
-It can be thought of as an order that asks ``how far up does the mass lie''.
+The stochastic order coincides with the specialization preorder of continuous valuations if one replaces the topology by only those opens that are \emph{upward closed} with respect to the preorder.
+This may be a useful thing to do since the pointwise order is conceptually simpler than the stochastic order.
+Since the topology consisting of the upward closed opens is typically non-Hausdorff, we find that continuous valuations on non-Hausdorff spaces occur naturally in the context of the stochastic order.

 \begin{eg}[Stochastic dominance on the real line] The stochastic order on $\R$, considered as a preordered topological space with the standard topology and order, is widely used in decision theory, economics, and finance to compare probability measures on the real line (e.g.~\cite{rothschild70}).
 For two probability measures on $\R$, one has $p \leq q$ if and only if $p((a,\infty)) \le q((a,\infty))$ for all $a \in \R$.
-By normalization, this is equivalent to the opposite pointwise order of cumulative distribution functions, $p((-\infty,a]) \ge q((-\infty,a])$ for all $a \in \R$. \end{eg}

-The stochastic order makes sense on any preordered topological space, and it has the same interpretation as for the real line.
-In our setting, the stochastic order can be considered an instance of the specialization order.
-Let $X'$ be the space $X$, but carrying the topology where only the upper opens subsets of $X$ are open in $X'$.
-Then every continuous valuation on $X$ restricts to a continuous valuation on $X'$.
-Moreover, we have $\nu \le \rho$ in the stochastic order on $X$ if and only if $\nu \le \rho$ in the specialization preorder on $X'$.
+If we now consider the valuations obtained by restricting the probability measures to just the open set, the induced order is exactly the pointwise order for continuous valuations on $\R$ equipped with the upper topology. \end{eg}